Avuxo/Aboloka-8/README.txt

         the root directory or on a tape.

-        If you ever need to restart the Aboloka-8, use the ESC key on yo- ur computer.
+        If you ever need to restart the Aboloka-8, use the F1 key on you- r computer.
 This will restart the computer and clear the RAM.

         Before a restart, ensure that you have put any code that you wis- h to backup up on a tape.
 Tapes will NOT be cleared at restart.